 What is Mind Lab Pro

-Created by a company called Opti-Nutra, Mind Lab Pro is a supplement that falls into the nutraceuticals category.
+Created by a company called Opti-Nutra, Mind Lab Pro is a brain supplement that falls into the nutraceuticals category.
 Nutraceuticals are all-natural ingredients which have additional health benefits beyond their basic nutritional value.

 In this case, all those ingredients are themselves, of course, nootropics.